watermelon233nori/SimpleLatestLinker/README.md

 # LatestLinker

 This can generate a soft link to the folder for the latest version of a program.
-Windows only (because the main function is implemented by calling)
+Windows only (because the main function is implemented by sending specific commands)

 In such a directory structure like this: